 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica CL (Typ 7323) and the Sony Alpha A7R II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Leica CL and the Sony A7R II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Leica CL and the Sony A7R II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably larger (19 percent) than the Leica CL.
 Moreover, the A7R II is substantially heavier (55 percent) than the CL.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.